ladyeklipse/ZX-Pokemaster/README.txt

 8. If you want .POK files to be placed alongside executable files instead of POKES subfolder, please uncheck "Place .POK files into POKES subfolder".

+9. If you don't want to exclude games in languages you don't know, type comma-separated 2-letter ISO codes in "Languages" text box on "File filtering" tab.
+Example:
+en,ru,pl - will exclude games in Spanish and other languages, but will include games in English, Russian and Polish.

-9. Select desired Output folder structure pattern or create your own by pressing "Add pattern" button.
+10. Select desired Output path structure pattern or create your own by pressing "Add pattern" button or edit an existing one using "Edit pattern" button.
 Creating your own pattern should be straightforward.
 Either type it in, or use buttons and see how the example changes.
+You can edit both folder structure and filename structure using the buttons.
+Just make sure the focus is on the appropriate text box - press "Tab" on keyboard or click on it with a mouse to change.
 Each time you press a button, a "Slash" is added automatically.
 But you can replace it with another symbol, then the result will be different.

+10.1.
+Creating output folder structure pattern.
 Example:
 {Publisher}\{NumberOfPlayers}
 The files will be nested in two subfolders: first into publisher folder, then a folder for each possible number of players will be created.
 {Publisher} - {NumberOfPlayers}
 This will create several folders for each publisher in the same parent folder.

 Example:
 "Ariolasoft - 1P" will store 1 player games by Ariolasoft.
 "Ariolasoft - 2P" will store 2 player games by Ariolasoft.
 This folder will be created only if at least one game exists, which matches the criteria.

+10.2.
+Creating file name structure pattern.
+By default your files will have long names, according to TOSEC convention.
+This is the best option, because it ensures that you will be able to easily distinguish different files between each other.

+Internally, TOSEC-based filename is written like this:
+{GameName} ({Year})({Publisher})({Language})({Part})({Side})[{MachineType}]{ModFlags}{Notes}

+You may add/remove parameters, use different types of brackets.
+For instance, you will be able to include ZXDB ID in the file name or make each file name start with release year, so your files are sorted by year inside the folder they reside in, like this:
+1986 - Tujad (Ariolasoft) [ID=5448].tap
+The file naming scheme would look like this:
+{Year} - {GameName} - ({Publisher}) [ID={ZXDB_ID}.{Format}

+11. Restricting amount of files per folders.
+Sorting by letters or by year doesn't always work right, because you will have a couple of files in "1996" folder and thousands of them in "1984" folder.
+Or thousands in "S" folder and tens in "Y" folder.
+Implementing the option to have not more than X files per folder will make it possible to make sorting files more equally.
+Besides I've heard of the systems which currently support not more than 256 files per folder, and it can take a while to load 2000 file names on real ZX Spectrum hardware.
+The folders will be named like volumes of huge dictionaries: e. g. if first game in bundle is "Saboteur and the last is "Tujad", the folder name will be "sab-tuj".

-10. Press "Sort" button and wait several minutes - this time is enough to sort 70000+ files (WoS and TOSEC dumps combined).
+12. Press "Sort" button and wait several minutes - this time is enough to sort 70000+ files (WoS and TOSEC dumps combined).

 ===========================================================
 III.
 How ZX Pokemaster works.